DataDog/datadogpy/DEVELOPMENT.md

 ###### Admin integration tests

 Admin integration tests are tests that either need admin privileges to run (e.g. manage users) or can destructive changes to your org (e.g. muting/unmuting of all monitors).
-They are not run by default when invoking `tox`, you have to run them explicitely with:
+They are not run by default when invoking `tox`, you have to run them explicitly with:
 ```
 tox -e integration-admin
 ```